 Importance of Inland Container Depots (ICDs)

-At an Inland Container Depot (ICD), a diverse array of professionals including sea custodians, freight forwarders, customs brokers, and customs department officials converge to offer their services to importers and exporters.
+At an Inland Container Depot (ICD), a diverse array of professionals, including sea custodians, freight forwarders, customs brokers, and customs department officials, converge to offer their services to importers and exporters.
 Positioned closer to importers’ and exporters’ facilities rather than distant ports, ICDs streamline the shipment processing right at their doorsteps, ensuring convenience and efficiency.

 By providing services in close proximity to warehouses and factories, ICDs alleviate the burden on distant ports, which often face constraints on storage space due to land-use regulations.
 This decentralization helps to reduce stress and congestion at ports, ensuring smoother and more efficient logistics operations.